Azure/azure-storage-ruby/common/README.md

 require "azure/storage/common"

-# Creating an instance of `Azure::Storage::Common::Core::SharedAccessSignature`
+# Creating an instance of `Azure::Storage::Common::Core::Auth::SharedAccessSignature`
-generator = Azure::Storage::Common::Core::SharedAccessSignature.new(<your_account_name>, <your_access_key>)
+generator = Azure::Storage::Common::Core::Auth::SharedAccessSignature.new(your_account_name, your_access_key)

 # The generator now can be used to create service SAS or account SAS.
 generator.generate_service_sas_token(my_path_or_table_name, my_sas_options)
 generator.generate_account_sas_token(my_account_sas_options)
-# For details about the possible options, please reference the document of the class `Azure::Storage::Common::Core::SharedAccessSignature`
+# For details about the possible options, please reference the document of the class `Azure::Storage::Common::Core::Auth::SharedAccessSignature`

 ```